andy23512/blog/source/_posts/tangent-s-suggestions-for-typing-chinese-on-charachorder-one-charachorder-two-and-master-forge.md

 ---
 title: Tangent's suggestions for typing Chinese on CharaChorder One, CharaChorder Two and Master Forge
+description: Tangent shares his suggestions for typing Chinese on CharaChorder One, CharaChorder Two and Master Forge.
 date: 2024-07-16T09:53:09.745Z
 updated: 2025-02-19T11:27:42.634Z
 categories: [Article, Language]